Phil Spence: Early life

 Spence was born in Raleigh, North Carolina.
 He attended Broughton High School in Raleigh where he starred on the basketball team.
 As a junior center, he led Broughton to the state 4-A tournament in 1971.
 His senior year, Spence was Wake County Player of the Year.
 He was also a Converse All-American.
 He graduated from Broughton in 1972.

 Spence was recruited to by junior college Vincennes University as a forward.
-His freshman year, he was selected a National Junior College Athletic Association All-American for 1972-1973.
+His freshman year, he was selected a National Junior College Athletic Association All-American for 1972–1973.
 However, he transferred to North Carolina State University his sophomore year, graduating with a B.S. in vocational industrial education in 1976.

 Career

 Basketball

 Spence transferred to North Carolina State University (NC State) in time to become a key reserve on a team that was the Atlantic Coast Conference (ACC) regular-season champion, the ACC tournament champion, and the 1974 NCAA Division I Men's Basketball Championship team.
 As a sophomore, Spence was the first player off the bench and averaged 6.0 points and 6.3 rebounds a game as the Wolfpack went 30-1 and broke UCLA's string of seven straight titles.

-Spence used to call himself and the team’s other Black players "The Jive Five."
+Spence used to call himself and the team's other Black players "The Jive Five."
 NC State's first Black basketball player to have a full scholarship was selected in 1969, so this "group of tall Black students at NC State was new" in 1973 when just 3% of students were Black.
-The Jive Five included Dwight Johnson, Moe Rivers, Phi Spence, and David Thompson.
+The Jive Five included Dwight Johnson, Moe Rivers, Phil Spence, and David Thompson.

 Spence started the next two seasons at NC State, his junior and senior years.
 As a junior, he led the team with 281 rebounds and was third in scoring with 368 points, averaging 13.1 points and 10.0 rebounds a game.
-He was the top rebounder in sixteen of the team's 28 games in the 1974-1975 season, and high scorer for three games.
+He was the top rebounder in sixteen of the team's 28 games in the 1974–1975 season, and high scorer for three games.

-In his senior year, he was the team's second-leading scorer and rebounder with 438 points, averaging 114.6 points and 9.1 rebounds per game.
+In his senior year, he was the team's second-leading scorer and rebounder with 438 points, averaging 14.6 points and 9.1 rebounds per game.
 He was the top rebounder in ten of thirty games and was the high scorer twice.
 That year, NC State did not win the ACC Tournament to gain entry to the NCAA championship; however, they did play in the National Invitational Tournament, winning two games and losing the third by one point.

 Throughout is college career, Spence's field goal average was 54.2% and his free throw average was 74.3%.

-The 6 foot 8 inches tall and 215-pound Spence was selected in the 6th round of the 1976 NBA Draft by the Milwaukee Bucks (6th pick, 92nd pick overall), however, he did not make the final roster.
+The 6 foot 8 inches tall and 215-pound Spence was selected in the 6th round of the 1976 NBA draft by the Milwaukee Bucks (6th pick, 92nd pick overall), however, he did not make the final roster.